 Are they really rare?

-No, a breeder may say these colours are rare, but that just means that the people who developed the breed preferred other colours.
+No, a breeder may say these colours are rare, but that just means that they are choosing to prioritise breeding dogs for their colour, sometimes at the cost of other attributes such as health or temperament.
+In some cases, these apparently ‘rare’ colours are the most common!
 The term ‘rare’ is simply a tactic to make these dogs seem more special than others.

 How much should they cost?

 Your puppy shouldn’t cost any more than other dogs in the breed.
-‘Rare’ coloured dogs can be very fashionable, so just make sure the breeder cares about the puppy’s health and future, and not just your money.
+‘Rare’ coloured dogs can be considered a fad and temporarily fashionable, so just make sure the breeder wants the very best for their puppy and that they really care about the puppy’s future, its health and temperament and not just your money.

 Your puppy’s health and happiness

-Your puppy’s mum and dad should be health screened for the same conditions as the other mums and dads in the breed.
+Your puppy’s mother and father (dam and sire) should be health screened for the same conditions as the other dogs in the breed.
 Their health and temperament should always be more important than their colour.

 Be vigilant and do your homework!

 Never buy from anyone you think hasn’t taken every step to make a puppy’s health their priority.
-If you suspect someone is a puppy farmer, please report them to the RSPCA, the police or your local authority.
+If you suspect someone is a puppy ‘farmer’ (someone breeding dogs in poor conditions with no thought for their care or welfare), then please report them to the RSPCA, the police or your local authority who are responsible for licensing breeders.